DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

 ### Ubuntu

-The below instructions can be found on [azure tutorials](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-vpn-client-configuration-azure-cert)
+The below instructions can be found on [azure tutorials](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-vpn-client-configuration-azure-cert) for reference.

   - Please follow the below instructions and use the *azure tutorials* only when running into issues or for more background information.